AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-What do you call someone with no nose?
+What do you do when you see a space man?

-Nobody knows.
+Park your car, man.
 <!-- JOKE-END -->